aturtur/cinema4d-scripts/README.md

 #### Clone own materials
 This script creates individual materials for selected objects from existing texture tags.

+### Convert object to spline
+This script simply converts polygon object to spline object.

+### Create spline from selected nulls
+This script creates spline object from selected null objects.

 #### Get XPresso node ID
 This script prints the first XPresso node's ID to console.
 Select only the XPresso tag and run the script.